protos50/SQLi-BruteForcer-Test-RustServer/README.md

 ## Description

 `enum_sqli_test` is a test application designed to demonstrate potential SQL injection vulnerabilities through enumeration on a local Rust server.
 This project includes a server that simulates both a vulnerable and a secure application for educational and security testing purposes.

+It also includes a Python bruteforcer that exploits vulnerabilities through enumeration.

 ## Features